 You leave on 17 May and decide on just 80 days in Schengen so that you have a 10 day buffer should you need to get back to the UK in an emergency.
 (Bear in mind that if you did 90 in Schengen and then went to Turkey and something happened back home then you have no days available in your allowance to return to the UK.
 You would have to leave your van in Turkey and fly back.
 So just as an insurance policy, it is worth having a little buffer period if your circumstances back in the UK drive it.)

 On 4 August you cross into Turkey and stay for up to 90 days.
 After which you return to Greece and take two days to travel to Bulgaria where with Romania you can tour for 90 days per country if you wish.
+(This will no longer be viable from spring 2024!
 For the purposes of our exercise I have shown 90 days in total for the two countries leaving Romania for Hungary where we re-enter the Schengen on 1 February.
 We now have a totally of 88 days to return to the UK allowing us to meander through Austria, Germany and France.

 To illustrate this one further step; if you look at each of your exit dates and go back 180 days you can calculate how many days you have spent in Schengen.
 This is how it looks in practice;